Structures in compressible magnetoconvection and the nature of umbral dots: Context and objectives

-With further reduction of the imposed magnetic field, a phenomenon known as {\it flux separation} (FXS) takes place: large isolated patches of non-magnetized, vigorously convecting fluid appear inside the strongly magnetized component where SSC is still going on.
-The character of the vigorous convection in field-free patches is similar to the normal granular convection (GRC) in the nonmagnetic case.
-Flux separation was first detected in a simulation by \cite{Tao+:fluxsep}; however, it seems to be a more fragile mode of magnetoconvective energy transport than the small scale convection as in simulations without full compressibility or with lower aspect ratios it is not present.
-Also, magnetoconvective systems show a hysteresis-like behavior where the presence or absence of flux separation is not uniquely determined by the physical parameters of the system but also depend on its history (\citealp{Weiss+:fluxsep}).
+With further reduction of the imposed magnetic field, a phenomenon known as {\it flux separation} (FXS) takes place: large isolated patches of unmagnetized, vigorously convecting fluid appear inside the strongly magnetized component where SSC is still going on.
+The character of the vigorous convection in field-free patches is similar to the normal granular convection (GRC) in the unmagnetic case.
+Flux separation was first detected in a simulation by \cite{Tao+:fluxsep}; however, it seems to be a more fragile mode of magnetoconvective energy transport than the SSC as in simulations without full compressibility or with lower aspect ratios it is not present.
+Also, magnetoconvective systems show a hysteresis-like behaviour where the presence or absence of FXS is not uniquely determined by the physical parameters of the system but also depend on its history (\citealp{Weiss+:fluxsep}).

-For even lower field strengths, the strongly magnetized component becomes confined into an intermittent network of channels separating the vigorously convecting patches.
-Finally, with the further decrease of the imposed field the topology changes, giving way to the well known pattern of isolated magnetic flux concentrations arranged in a magnetic network-like pattern between granules (GRC).
+For even lower field strengths, the strongly magnetized component becomes confined to an intermittent network of channels separating the vigorously convecting patches.
+Finally, with the further decrease in the imposed field the topology changes, giving way to the well known pattern of isolated magnetic flux concentrations arranged in a magnetic network-like pattern between granules (GRC).

-The above described sequence, characterized as a competition between two modes of convection (small scale columnal convection vs. vigorous granular convection), suggests an interpretation of UDs as the photospheric manifestation of SSC.
-At the same time, there are no obvious examples of flux separation in the solar photosphere, and the short lifetimes of observed UDs stand in stark contrast to the persistent character of the small-scale convective columns described above.
+The sequence described above, characterized as a competition between two modes of convection (columnal SSC vs. vigorous GRC), suggests an interpretation of UDs as the photospheric manifestation of SSC.
+At the same time, there are no obvious examples of FXS in the solar photosphere, and the short lifetimes of observed UDs stand in stark contrast to the persistent character of the SSC columns described above.